allo-protocol/allo-v2.1/test/invariant/PROPERTIES.md

 | UT | pool manager can always change metadata                                                                           | [x]      |
 | UT | allo owner can always change base fee (flat) and percent flee (./. funding amt) to any arbitrary value (max 100%) | [x]      |
 | UT | allo owner can always change the treasury address/trustred forwarded/etc                                          | [x]      |

-Protocol balance sheet: should be balanced asset                             | liabilities
-                                  |
-unallocated tokens in strategies  | fund available to allocate (unaccounted tokens in strategies)  | tokens allocated but not withdrawn

-bookholding writings (allocate should be a reclassification instead, kept double-writing for clarity)
-- createPool, fundPool: credit: unallocated tokens in strategies, debit: fund available to allocate for a pool
-- allocate, batchAllocate: credit: tokens allocated but not withdrawn, debit: unallocated tokens in strategies
-- distribute: credit: token sent to recipient, debit: tokens allocated but not withdrawn

-- direct transfer to pool: credit: unaccounted tokens in strategies, debit: fund received
-- withdraw: credit: token sent to poolOwner, debit: unaccounted tokens in strategies

-These 2 are omitted:
-- direct transfer to protocol contract: credit: tokens in core protocol contract, debit: fund received
-- recoverFunds: credit: token send to protocol owner, debit: tokens in core protocol contract

-Assets
-1. All of the unallocated funds in strategies
--> +: createPool, fundPool ; -: allocate, batchAllocate, withdraw

-2. Tokens sitting in its various contracts (including the treasury -> EOA tho?)‬ -> +: ; -: recoverFunds (allo and registry)

-Liabilities
-1. Tokens that are allocated but have not been withdrawn‬ -> +: allocate, batchAllocate ; -: distribute

-2. Fee tokens owed to the deployer, but not yet withdrawn from the treasury contract‬ -> +: ~~createPool~~ (baseFee transfered), ~~fundPool~~ (percentFee transfered) ; -:

--> Allo and Registry balances should always be 0 (no direct transfer handler)

-## Other leads

 - After a pool creation, getting a pool should always return valid data for profileId and strategy address.
 [STATE TRANSITION]
 - Allo must be initialised before creating/managing pools [VALID STATE]
 - `percentFee` should never be more than 1e18 [VARIABLE TRANSITION]